AudioTore/EchOS-Documentation/README.md

 ![image](https://user-images.githubusercontent.com/117720256/209566536-202db99f-9fb5-492b-8db2-a3ce459c21ae.png)

-Go ahead and downloading EchOS on our releases tab and download the source code.
+Go ahead and download EchOS on our releases tab and Then click on the EchOS.sln project in the newly downloaded EchOS Folder.
+Then go ahead and build.
+BUT you need
-Then click on the EchOS.sln project.
-Then go ahead and compile.
-BUT you need VMWARE 2022.
+VMWARE 2022.

 If all goes well you should see EchOS booting up.